 Once the negotiations produce a final result, MCS sends the completed file back to us at Liberty HealthShare to get approval on any additional amounts to be shared.
 The advocate sends an email to the member to notify them of the resolution, and our billing department posts the bill to be shared among the Liberty HealthShare community.
 Most members' needs are successfully shared with no further complications.

 Every once in a while, a provider will still retroactively bill a member for the excess balance of the procedure.
 MCS says, "The faster we receive those balance bills, the faster we can work on those.
 Us receiving that first balance bill is crucial."
-We released a video that gives more information on balance billing and details exactly how members should respond.
-Our Member Services department is also always prepared to help answer questions by phone at 855-585-4237 or by email at firstname.lastname@example.org.
+Our Member Services department is also always prepared to help answer questions by phone at 855-585-4237 or by email at email@example.com.

 Our members are precious to us, and we wouldn't trust their needs to just anyone.
 We continue to partner with Medical Cost Savings Solutions because we are convinced that they are just as committed to serving our members with excellence as we are.
-It is our privilege to work with some of the best in the field of medical cost sharing, as they advocate on behalf of our sharing community (MCS Staff pictured above).
+It is our privilege to work with some of the best in the field of medical cost sharing, as they advocate on behalf of our sharing community.